 Soak plants thoroughly with the mixture once a week to keep pests at bay.

 Honestly, taking care of pests doesn’t have to involve toxic chemicals.
+I know it seems tempting to give in and grab that toxic stuff, but resist.

 The best part of this red pepper garden spray, by the way, is that you can fill a garden hose spray bottle, attach it to your hose and efficiently coat the garden.
 It’s not toxic, not even that tiny amount of dish soap, it’s easy to use and it’s certainly not expensive.